phdsg/PvC/docs/index.md

 <img align="right" src="images/AllModules.png">

-... is set of [VCVRack](https://www.vcvrack.com) modules created mainly for my own use.
+... is a set of [VCVRack](https://www.vcvrack.com) modules created mainly for my own use.
-Most of them are modified and/or slimmified versions of others or just simple tools/toys i wanted to have and enjoyed learning to program.
+Most are modified and/or slimmified versions of others or just simple tools/toys i wanted to have and enjoyed learning to program.